dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Stock market bubbles don’t grow out of thin air.
 They have a solid basis in reality, but reality as distorted by misconception.
 1. Even if the currency does see a short-term price correction, as is likely, the core value proposition at the heart of the bitcoin project continually proves to be vital and needed.
 The longer that the project succeeds, the better its future odds.
 1. The problem with a bubble is that we don't know if or when it will burst, or indeed whether it is a bubble or just a shift in fundamentals.
+1. Bitcoin continues to be impacted more from market chatter than the futures markets, with the institutional money less sensitive to the speculative talk that has been doing the rounds this week.